 MHK: There are two elements of the prices coming down in the past few years.
 One is that panels are getting more efficient.
 For the same space, you can pack in more power, so they are becoming land and cost-efficient.
 Secondly, as they scale, production efficiencies kick in and prices come down.
 In terms of efficiencies, we are approaching the maximum which is around 30 percent for the current set of products.
 Volumes are also significantly up.

 Over the short term, we see prices stabilizing at this level at least for the next 3-4 quarters.
 In the long term, the projection is downward but not at the same pace as we previously witnessed because of the cap on the efficiency of these panels.
 Unless there is new technology which can be made commercially available, the cost curve will become less steep.

 But as volumes grow costs of production declines.
 This is called the Swanson’s law which says, if solar capacity is doubled, costs of production will be down by 18-20 percent.
 The similar law applies for batteries.
-There is a big surge in demand for batteries where a lot of countries are moving toward battery run electric cars, and may be phasing combustion engines out completely.
-Right now, 90 percent of all investments is going toward lithium ion batteries (which we use in our mobiles).
+There is a big surge in demand for batteries where a lot of countries are moving toward battery-run electric cars and maybe phasing combustion engines out completely.
+Right now, 90 percent of all investments are going toward lithium-ion batteries (which we use in our mobiles).
 It’s scalable and we are betting big on it.

 BRR: Why hasn’t off-grid electrification picked up given such a large population in the country has no access?